 But sometimes sticking to your budget is easier said than done.

-Here are 8 rules I follow every month to help me stick to my budget and save money.
+Here are 8 easy rules to follow to help you stick to your budget and save money.

 - How to create a budget for beginners

 - How to stop living paycheck to paycheck